keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-phl200-summer-2019.md

 * C.S.
 Lewis, *Mere Christianity.*

-* Louis Pojman and Lewis Vaughn, *Philosophy: The Quest for Truth*, **10^th^ edition**.
+* Louis Pojman and Lewis Vaughn, *Philosophy: The Quest for Truth*, **10th edition**.
 (ISBN: 978-0-19-025477-3).

-**Note:** The 10^th^ edition of the textbook is the version that the instructor will be referencing.
-However, it is possible to complete this course and access all the required readings using the 9^th^ edition of the textbook (which may be significantly cheaper, especially if you can find a used copy).
-If you use the 9^th^ edition of the textbook, the page numbers listed most prominently on the course Discovery site will be off.
-To find the correct page numbers, **click on each individual reading assignment** and look for the page numbers that are listed for the 9^th^ edition.
+**Note:** The 10th edition of the textbook is the version that the instructor will be referencing.
+However, it is possible to complete this course and access all the required readings using the 9th edition of the textbook (which may be significantly cheaper, especially if you can find a used copy).
+If you use the 9th edition of the textbook, the page numbers listed most prominently on the course Discovery site will be off.
+To find the correct page numbers, **click on each individual reading assignment** and look for the page numbers that are listed for the 9th edition.

-**Supplemental Text (Highly Recommended): **William Lawhead, *The Philosophical Journey*
+**Supplemental Text (Highly Recommended):** William Lawhead, *The Philosophical Journey*

 **Technology Requirements:**